genie360s/genie360s/README.md

 I caught an interest in data science, machine learning and AI, slowly but surely get there 📊 📈 📉 💹.

+## Postman Student Expert

+I am also a Postman Student expert, where I work with students and communities to advocate for API literacy, consuming APIs, designing APIs, API security and deploying APIs, have run workshops impacting more than 100+ students in cooperation with fellow community leaders in universities and outside universities.

+## OSCA Chapter Leader in Dar es Salaam, Tanzania

+I am currently working on establishing an open source Africa chapter in Tanzania , Dar es Salaam advocating for open source and welcoming newbies to contribute to open source projects as means to learn , give back to the community and build their portfolios.
+Started with hosting the first Hacktoberfest event in Tanzania , Dar es Salaam.
 ## Creative Arts 🎨 🖌️

 I love curating and doing creative arts 🎨 , whilst with phone 📱 and camera 📸 I enjoy photography 📷 and videography 📹 capturing images and motion pictures that tell stories 🙊 .
 While on my PC 💻 I am a seasoned graphics designer 🎨 🖌️, creative photographer 📸 and video editor 📹 .
 Offline I do poetry 📜 , pencil sketching 📝 and read books 📚 .

 ## Work In Progress 🚧

-- 🔭 I’m currently working on Digital Maternal Health Card System ( DMHCS )
+- 🔭 I’m currently working on findaily ( an open-source fintech platform that collects different forex rates from banks, stock prices and government mutual fund prices ) for normal citizen to compare prices and get the best.
-- 🌱 I’m currently learning Typescript and React.
+- 🌱 I’m currently learning Typescript and NEXT JS.
 - 👯 I’m looking to collaborate on  DMHCS
 - 🤔 I’m looking for help with a mentor to grow career-wise
-- 💬 Ask me about Python 🐍 and Django
+- 💬 Ask me about Python 🐍, Data Analysis 📈 and Django
 - 📫 How to reach me: 📧 <alexgmkwizu@gmail.com>
 - 😄 Pronouns: He | Him | Man
 - ⚡ Fun fact: Wanted to be a Priest 😆 when I was young, then an Electrical Engineer, then a Mechanical Engineer, now I am a software engineer because I believe will solve effectively problems within my communities and be able to scale them.